ChenhaooooFan/my_demo/README.md

 # my_demo
-dem
+demo
-I want to write something on this markdown fileo
+I want to write something on this markdown file And now I know how to edit the git HAHAHA